imAsparky/cookiecutter-py3-package/README.rst

 #.
 An optional GitHub action to run your Tox_ package test suite when a
    pull request to the main branch starts.
 #.
 Tox_ configuration for your package includes an OS and Python test matrix.
    OS includes Linux, macOS and Windows.
 Python 3.6 - 3.9.
+(Uses GitHub actions.)
 #.
 An optional suite of custom GitHub issue templates.
 The four custom issue
    templates prompt users to help provide enough information in a templated format for each issue type.